 From a registered device through a web browser, we will try to access a resource that may contain prohibited content:

 Access to this resource will be blocked, and the corresponding message will be displayed.

 TIP: Note: Currently, Internet safety services do not support the IPv6 protocol.
 If the 'IPv6' component is installed, individual protection policies will not work.
 If, for some reason, the site filtering doesn't work after you turn on the Internet safety service, check whether the 'IPv6' component is installed in the Keenetic's operating system.
 If you are not using an IPv6 connection, remove this component to make the Internet safety service work properly.
-Later on, the support for IPv6 protocol will be improved.
+Later on, the support for the IPv6 protocol will be improved.